 Michelle is a certified coach through USA Track and Field (USATF) and the Road Runners Club of America (RRCA).
 A native of the DMV area, Michelle has worked in various fields including public relations, government, and the non-profit sector.
 She recently transitioned to being a stay at home mom to her two children, Siena and Jett.

 Michelle first became involved in track and field in elementary school and returned to her passion for running following college focusing on the 5k, 10k, and half marathon distances.
 Before the birth of her first child, Michelle was also competing in triathlons.
 As a mom she has discovered a new challenge and appreciation for stroller running.
-In 2015, Michelle completed her first marathon and is planning on running her second marathon in 2018.
+In 2015, Michelle completed her first marathon and is planning on running her second marathon in the fall of 2018.

 Michelle is a graduate of Virginia Polytechnic Institute and State University (Virginia Tech) and George Mason University (Masters of Public Administration).
 Michelle is a member of the board of the Hope for Henry Foundation and a member of the Relentless Pride (a support club for the CESJDS cross country and track and field teams).
 In 2017, she was honored to serve as event chair for the annual Mother’s Day Hope for Henry 5K to Make a Kid’s Day.